ReidMason/md-preview.nvim/readme.md

 }
 ```

-You can then map a keybind to the user created user commands
+You can then map a keybind to the user commands

 ```lua
 vim.keymap.set("n", "<C-b>", "<cmd> OpenMdPreview <CR>", {})
 ```

+### Commands

+- OpenMdPreview
+- CloseMdPreview

 ### Setup options